 In an effort to effectively respond to student requests for special housing modifications, accommodations, and Emotional Support Animals (ESA’s), George Mason University has created the Special Housing Request Committee (SHRC) to review such requests.
 Each request will be handled on a case-by-case basis and is reviewed by the SHRC where staff from Disability Services consult with Student Health Services, Counseling and Psychological Services, and Housing and Residence Life.
 Any documentation submitted to support a request should be current and relevant and be from an appropriate professional that describes the current functional impact of the condition or disability as it relates to the housing modification or accommodation requested.
 The SHRC will discuss reasonable modifications or accommodations as they relate to an ESA based on student self-report and observations and interactions during an initial Disability Services meeting.

 According to the Americans with Disabilities Act (ADA), animals whose sole function is to provide emotional support, comfort, therapy, companionship, therapeutic benefits, or to promote emotional well-being are not service animals.
 However, George Mason University recognizes that Emotional Support Animals (ESAs) may be used as part of a treatment plan for individuals with disabilities.

 To request an Emotional Support Animal, complete the following process:

-Students will need to submit Part 1 of the Special Housing Request Form (if living on campus) and a completed Emotional Support Animal Request Form, both found on our Forms and Documents page.
+Students will need to submit Part 1 of the Special Housing Request Form (if living on campus) and a completed Emotional Support Animal Request Form, both found on our Forms page.